NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_07_spatial.md

 ![](seurat_07_spatial_files/figure-html/unnamed-chunk-21-1.png)<!-- -->

 # Subset ST for cortex
 Since the scRNAseq dataset was generated from the mouse cortex, we will subset the visium dataset in order to select mainly the spots part of the cortex.
-Note that the integration can also be performed on the whole brain slice, but it would give rise to false positive cell type assignments and and therefore it should be interpreted with more care.
+Note that the integration can also be performed on the whole brain slice, but it would give rise to false positive cell type assignments  and therefore it should be interpreted with more care.

 ```r